samvaughan/mavis-calibration/docs/index.md

 ## Running this code

 If you'd like to run the code, please clone the repo, create a new python environment (with either `conda` or `venv`) and run `pip install .` from the main folder.
 You'll also need the raw data which I've prepared (by editing some filenames, etc).
 I've passed this on to Richard McDermid.
+Place it in the `src/data/raw` folder.

+You can then run `snakemake --cores 1` from the main folder to re-run the analysis on all of the files.
+It should take a couple of minutes to finish.

 ## The analysis steps